 of project failures are attributed to poor requirements gathering.
 AI tools can generate code quickly, but cannot infer business logic or edge cases that were never documented.

-Both tools share a critical limitation: they generate code based on prompts, but cannot know what was not specified.
-If you describe a login page, they will generate a login page.
-But if you fail to specify how to handle password reset flows, account lockouts, or social authentication, the generated code will not include these critical features.
+Both tools share a critical limitation: they generate code based on prompts, but they can't know what wasn't specified.
+If you describe a login page, they'll generate a login page.
+But if you fail to specify how to handle password reset flows, account lockouts, or social authentication, the generated code won't include those features.

 Where 4ge Fits

-The gap between what v0.dev or Bolt.new can generate and what a production application requires is precisely where 4ge delivers value.
+The gap between what v0.dev or Bolt.new can generate and what a production application needs is exactly where 4ge delivers value.

 v0.dev excels at generating UI components, but those components need context about business logic, edge cases, and acceptance criteria to be truly useful.
-Bolt.new can scaffold full-stack applications, but cannot infer the business rules that differentiate your product from competitors.
+Bolt.new scaffolds full-stack applications, but can't infer the business rules that differentiate your product from competitors.

-4ge bridges this gap by providing a visual canvas where product managers and developers collaborate to define user flows, edge cases, and acceptance criteria before code generation.
-The output is a structured Markdown blueprint that can guide either v0.dev or Bolt.new to generate code that reflects complete business requirements.
+4ge fills that gap.
+A visual canvas where product managers and developers collaborate to define user flows, edge cases, and acceptance criteria before code generation.
+The output is a structured Markdown blueprint that can guide either v0.dev or Bolt.new to generate code reflecting complete business requirements.

 Verdict and Recommendation